pikapods/docs.pikapods.com/tutorials/productivity/index.md

 nav_order: 6
 layout: page
 parent: Tutorials
-description: "Boost efficiency and productivity with apps designed to streamline tasks, manage projects, optimize workflow."
+description: The different productivity apps offered on PikaPods.com.
+Help you to better manage relationships, appointments or your household.
 has_children: true
 has_toc: false
 ---